-You can request GSA business cards, which are free and don’t reflect 18F’s branding.
+You can request GSA business cards, which are free and don’t reflect TTF or 18F branding.
 Upon receiving a request, a member of Team Ops will log into Envision Business Cards, then reach out to you to retrieve the information you want on the card.

 DC or remote

 Make your request here.
-A member of the 18F Operations Team will reach out to you.
+A member of the TTS Business Operations Team will reach out to you.

-Ops is testing C2 for requesting office supplies, computer hardware, approved software, trainings, and other items under $3,500.
+Use C2 for requesting office supplies, computer hardware, trainings, and other items under $3,500.

 To make a request: